If you’re a parent of a teenager, you might be worried about their alcohol use.

 Who does teen alcohol abuse affect?

 - Teenage alcohol abuse is not a disease that affects only a certain type of person.
-In fact, it’s possible for anyone—no matter how old they are or where they come from—to have an alcohol use disorder (AUD).
+It’s possible for anyone—no matter how old they are or where they come from—to have an alcohol use disorder (AUD).

 - However, most teenagers who struggle with AUD have the following characteristics: